themikemoniker/templui-quickstart/README.md

    ```

 3. **Configure Tailwind**
-   Since we're using TemplUI as a package, you need to configure Tailwind to process its components:
+   Since we're using templUI as a package, you need to configure Tailwind to process its components:

    a.
 Get your Go path: